 6. Wyoming.
 For an adventurous and relaxing getaway in the US plan a visit to the great State of Wyoming.
 Staying at a Dude Ranch with quaint towns nearby and majestic landscapes all around is a memory you’ll never forget.
 While you are there take a trip over to see Devil’s Tower, it is one of America’s most iconic landmarks.
 Wyoming may not be the first place on your list for a solo traveller’s vacation spot but if you are ready for a unique adventure then grab your boots and a cowboy hat and book your next trip in the state with the slogan Forever West.

 7. California.
-If you are looking for a beach vacation, California is worthy of a second look.
+California is worth a second look if you are looking for a beach vacation.
 San Diego alone has 17 miles of beautiful coastline with 11 beaches to explore.
-With so many choices you are sure to find that the perfect beach to relax, rest and decompress.
+With so many choices, you are sure to find the perfect beach to relax, rest and decompress.
 Perhaps you wish to try surfing, lessons are available, and El Porto Beach in Los Angeles is a popular surfing spot no matter your skill level.
-As the sun goes down, head into the city and dine al fresco — it’s a fabulous way to end the day.
+As the sun goes down, head into the city and dine al fresco – it’s a fabulous way to end the day.

 8. Las Vegas!
 Probably the number one destination for a weekend getaway is none other than Las Vegas, the city in the desert that never sleeps.
 No matter where you end up when visiting the strip, you will find something that will interest you.
 From concerts, clubs, pool parties, live entertainment of all kinds, Vegas is sure to keep you busy when you are playing slots.
 Whether you stay in a suite at the opulent Venetian or perhaps a theme hotel such as Excalibur or Circus Circus you have no shortage of options in lodging style.
 Treat yourself to a visit to a relaxing spa during the day and dress up for dinner and a show in the evening.
 Vegas has it all and remember the saying “what happens in Vegas, stays in Vegas.”